rauc/rauc/docs/advanced.rst

 most likely **not appropriate** for your use-case!

 .. warning::
-   If you are unsure which PKI to create, carefully consider if a simple :ref:`single key setup <sec-pki-single-key>` matches your requirements.
+   If you are unsure which PKI to create, carefully consider if the :ref:`sec-pki-single-key` or :ref:`sec-pki-separate-dev-key` approaches match your requirements.

    Avoid using the same PKI for other purposes besides signing RAUC bundles, because configuring this is challenging and prone to subtle mistakes.